Privacy Notice for California Residents

 - Consumer credit reporting agencies

-We do not have actual knowledge that we sell the personal information of minors under 16 years of age.
+We have not sold consumers’ personal information in the past 12 months.
+We do not sell personal information and do not have actual knowledge that we sell the personal information of minors under 16 years of age.

 Your Right to Request Deletion of Your Personal Information

 You have the right to request that we delete any of your personal information collected by us, subject to certain exceptions – including personal information collected subject to the GLBA.
 You can do this through a verified consumer request.
 That process is described below in the section, “Submitting a Verified Consumer Request.”

 We may deny your deletion request if retaining the information is necessary for us or our service provider(s) to:

 - Complete the transaction for which we collected the personal information, provide a good or service that you requested, take actions reasonably anticipated within the context of our ongoing business relationship with you, or otherwise perform our contract with you.

 - Detect security incidents, protect against malicious, deceptive, fraudulent, or illegal activity, or prosecute those responsible for such activities.

 - Debug products to identify and repair errors that impair existing intended functionality.